UBCAgroBot/jetson-ros-workspace/README.md

   - run `pip install setuptools==58.2.0` ([source](https://answers.ros.org/question/396439/setuptoolsdeprecationwarning-setuppy-install-is-deprecated-use-build-and-pip-and-other-standards-based-tools/))

-- If you see any import errors for the modules when using `PyCharm` or `VS Code`follow [this](https://answers.ros.org/question/382798/vscode-rospy-import-error/) to inform the location of the modules to your IDE.
+- If you see any import errors for the modules when using `PyCharm` or `VS Code` follow [this](https://answers.ros.org/question/382798/vscode-rospy-import-error/) to inform the location of the modules to your IDE.

 ## Contribution

-Please contribute to the project according to GitHub contribution guidelines outlined below.
+Please contribute to the project according to the GitHub contribution guidelines outlined below.

 ### GitHub Contribution Guidelines

-Please create a new branch from the latest version of main branch for your contribution.
-Create one branch for each individual feature / fix.
-After you finish writing and testing your feature / fix, open a pull request to merge your branch with the main.
+Please create a new branch from the latest version of the main branch for your contribution.
+Create one branch for each feature/fix.
+After you finish writing and testing your feature/fix, open a pull request to merge your branch with the main.
 Please write meaningful comments to your commits and pull requests.

 #### How to Branch